top of page

 According to the New York Genealogical and Biographical Society, New Yorkers can access New York collections on Ancestry for free.
 Check out this post, How to get free access to select Ancestry.com New York records, to learn more.

-Step 3: Search the Always Free Collections
+Step 3: Search the Free Ancestry Research Collections

 Thanks to partnerships between Ancestry and various archives, repositories, and donations, a sizeable number of collections are available for searching.
-The filter list of free records is on this page, Free Index Collections.
+The filter list of free records is on this page: Free Index Collections.

 Take Advantage of Ancestry's Free Collections to make your genealogy research dollars stretch.